-Editors from the Associated Press just announced that the AP Stylebook is changing its stance on using over to mean more than.
-Plenty of people are shocked.
-Find out why they shouldn't be.
+The AP Stylebook changed its stance on using "over" to mean "more than."
+Plenty of people were shocked.
+Find out why they shouldn't have been.

-There was some mild rumbling, but the real ruckus seemed to erupt on Twitter.
-Before the talk was even over, Matthew Crowley from the Las Vegas Review-Journal announced to the room that someone had already tweeted “more than my dead body.”
+There was some mild rumbling, but the real ruckus happened on Twitter.
+Before the talk was even over, Matthew Crowley from the Las Vegas Review-Journal announced to the room that somebody had already tweeted “more than my dead body.”
 [Get it?
-It’s a joke because more than can’t be substituted for “over” in “over my dead body.”]
+That’s a joke because “more than” can’t be substituted for “over” in “over my dead body.”]

 Reading comments online, a widely expressed sentiment was that the AP was getting soft, giving up, and caving to the lowest common denominator, but it is not that simple.